wkorando/presentations/taking-off-with-jfr/what-is-jfr.md

 * Initially added in JDK 7
     * Then called Java Flight Recorder
     * Goes back to JRockit
-* Open source in JDK 11, renamed JDK Flight Recorder
+* Open sourced in JDK 11, renamed JDK Flight Recorder
 * Built into the Java runtime
 VV

 ### What is JFR?

 * Event based diagnostic and profiling tool